TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Method

 \subsection{External Transformer}

-Vanilla neural network enlarges the receptive field by stacking convolutional layers and pooling layers, which is adverse to extract low-level geometric information in our opinion.
-Inspired by ViT\cite{dosovitskiy2021an}, the first Transformer-based architecture in computer vision, we aggregate the contextual information for one local descriptor from all other local descriptors using a Transformer-based module.
-Transformers \cite{vas2017attention} are models capable of drawing global dependencies via the self-attention mechanism, which makes global receptive field available to each neuron and efficiently enhances local features.
-As shown in Fig.~\ref{fig:transloc3d}, our proposed Transformer module includes 6 attention layers stacked in serial, as well as a shared non-linear mapping stacks at the head.
-The vanilla self-attention mechanism with multi-head attention is defined as

-where $d_k$ is the dimension of query features and $Q_i,K_i,V_i$ denote the $i$-th head of queries, keys and values.
-However, the time and space complexity of computing attention weighting map is $O(N^2)$, where $N$ indices the number of features fed to the self-attention layer.
-The mechanism limits the batch size in training process, therefore we use External Attention (EA) \cite{guo2021beyond} to build our transformer architecture instead
+As mentioned before, the neglect of long-range contextual information may limit the representation power of global descriptors.
+Therefore, we adopt an External Transformer~\cite{guo2021beyond} to aggregate information from both nearby and far-away voxels in spatial dimensions due to its linear space complexity and high computational efficiency.
+As illustrated in Fig.~\ref{fig:transloc3d}, the transformer includes 6 External Attention (EA) layers stacked in series, which can be written as follows

-where $K_{i}^{(M)}, V_{i}^{(M)}\in \mathbb{R}^{S\times d}$ denotes the $i$-th head of two external learnable memory units and the hyper-parameter $S$ is the number of keys and values in EA mechanism.
+where $K_{i}^{(M)}, V_{i}^{(M)}\in \mathbb{R}^{S\times d}$ denote the $i$-th head of two external learnable memory units and the hyper-parameter $S$ is the number of keys and values in the EA mechanism.
 For further reduction of model parameters, the values $V_i^{(M)}$ are obtained by applying a linear mapping $\phi$ to the keys $K_i^{(M)}$ instead of an extra memory unit

-The space complexity of External Attention \cite{guo2021beyond} is $O(N\times S)$, thus we can control the amount of memory consumed in training process by adjusting the hyper-parameter $S$.
-Same as PCT\cite{guo2020pct}, we incorporate an offset-attention module with slight modification\footnote{We replace $F_\text{in} - F_\text{EA}$ proposed in PCT\cite{guo2020pct} with $F_\text{EA} - F_\text{in}$, which has no effect on the representational ability of the model in theory, but has a slight improvement in our experiments.} to External Attention layer for further enhancement
+The space complexity of External Attention~\cite{guo2021beyond} is $O(N\times S)$, thus we can control the amount of memory consumed in the training process by adjusting the hyper-parameter $S$.
+Same as PCT~\cite{guo2020pct}, we incorporate an offset-attention module with a small modification\footnote{We replace the input to the LBR network $F_\text{in} - F_\text{EA}$ proposed in PCT~\cite{guo2020pct} with $F_\text{EA} - F_\text{in}$, which does not affect the representation ability of the model in theory, but has a slight improvement in our experiments.
+We assume this is because the LBR network now needs to learn a mapping closer to identity, which is easier to model. } to External Attention layer for further enhancement